cannabbeers/Bank-Stocks-Portfolio-Algorithm/README_chatbot_training_review.md

 6. Copy and Paste:

     Throughout the process we are just asking more questions, reviewing, organizing, verifying, and reordering information received in our conversations with ChatGPT-4.
-When any inquiry to ChatGPT proved to meet usefulness criteria aforementioned here, it can simply be copied and pasted to another .doc or .txt file or just dropped directly into [Chatbase](https://www.chatbase.co/) to optimize the results for anyone using our chatbot.
+When any inquiry to ChatGPT proved to meet usefulness criteria aforementioned here, it can simply be copied and pasted to another .doc or .txt file and just dropped directly into [Chatbase](https://www.chatbase.co/) to optimize the results for anyone using our chatbot.